The message reaches Earth via a laser beam from space

 The NASA project aims to demonstrate the preservation of high-bandwidth data transmission over various distances from Earth.
 In the future, the technology will enable “scientific information, high-resolution images and video streams to support humanity’s next big step: sending humans to Mars,” said Trudy Curtis, NASA’s technology demonstration manager.

-Over the next two years, the DSOC experiment is designed to test data transfer rates ten to hundreds of times greater than the most advanced radio frequency systems currently used by spacecraft.
+The DSOC experiment over the next two years is designed to test data transmission rates ten to hundreds of times greater than the most advanced radio frequency systems currently used by spacecraft.
 According to NASA.
 This is intended to benefit future exploration missions and enable higher-resolution scientific instruments.

 The new communication option should enable human exploration of space